 It is difficult, or even nearly impossible for users to remember their cryptographic key, so seed phrases, which are somewhat easier to remember or write down accurately, are used to backup and recreate cryptographic keys.

 What exactly are seed phrases?
-Seed phrases are typically a human-readable sequence of words that could be remembered or written down.
+Saeed phrases are typically a human-readable sequence of words that could be remembered or written down.
 Since cryptographic keys are difficult to remember, these seed phrases are used to recover the keys.
 There is even a saying in world of cryptocurrency — “not your keys, not your coins”, referring to the risks of custodial wallets (which are when private keys are managed by a third party).
-Seed phrases are as important as the keys themselves because they are sufficient enough to create a copy of the keys.
+Saeed phrases are as important as the keys themselves because they are sufficient enough to create a copy of the keys.

 However, as with any new technology, its complexity may lead to several hidden traps.
 For example, phishing for seed phrases by providing fake WalletConnect interfaces have become very widespread.
 There are several scam schemes that have evolved around seed phrase manipulation.
 A basic example is the theft of wallets via seed phrase phishing or collection.
 Other examples include using multisignature wallets, wherein malicious actors post seed phrases on forums asking users for help.
 These seed phrases will act as a trap for online users, who naively think that they can simply take over the wallet of the poster by using those phrases.
 While they may try to wire money into this wallet for testing purposes, only the original owner of the multiple (thus multisignature) keys is able to control funds and wire money out, therefore trapping these “testing funds” inside the wallet.

 The diversity and complexity of abuse in Web3 is significant, and as cybercriminals rapidly adapt to the fast-paced Web3 technology, defenders must keep up with evolving abuse scenarios.